VickyNarotamo/JavaScript-Projects/README.md

 Calculator
 The project involves creating a sleek web version of a basic 4-function calculator.
 Users have the capability to perform addition, subtraction, multiplication, and division operations using this user-friendly interface.

+The project includes various challenges and tasks that serve as opportunities to explore and learn about JavaScript functions.
+Throughout these exercises, I engage with different concepts and enhance my understanding of JavaScript functionality.